hseligson1/kustomize-gitops-example/README.md

 ## Deploy with Kustomize

-We will install and deploy this application using Kustomize.
-This kustomization.yaml file already exists within this application, so we don't need to create or add this YAML file.
+We will install and deploy this application using only Kustomize.
+The kustomization.yaml file already exists within this application, so we don't need to create or add this YAML file.
 Start by cloning the repository to your local environment.

 `git clone https://github.com/codefresh-contrib/kustomize-gitops-example`

-After you create a cluster and have access to it, this application's structure includes:
+This application's structure includes:

 ```
 kustomize-gitops-example